libxsmm/libxsmm/README.md

 * An application which is dynamically linked against LAPACK/BLAS allows for intercepting the GEMM calls at startup time (runtime) of the unmodified executable by using the LD_PRELOAD mechanism.
 The shared library of LIBXSMM (`make STATIC=0`) allows to intercept the GEMM calls of the application:
 `LD_PRELOAD=/path/to/libxsmmext.so ./myapplication`

-The behavior of the intercepted GEMM routines (statically wrapped or via LD_PRELOAD) can be controlled with the environment variable LIBXSMM_MP i.e., 0:&#160;calling sequential below-threshold routines without OpenMP (default when only linking 'libxsmm'), 1:&#160;OpenMP-parallelized behavior but without an internal parallel region, and 2:&#160;OpenMP-parallelized routines with internal parallel region (default when linking 'libxsmmext').
+The behavior of the intercepted GEMM routines (statically wrapped or via LD_PRELOAD) can be controlled with the environment variable LIBXSMM_MT i.e., 0:&#160;calling sequential below-threshold routines without OpenMP (default when only linking 'libxsmm'), 1:&#160;OpenMP-parallelized behavior but without an internal parallel region, and 2:&#160;OpenMP-parallelized routines with internal parallel region (default when linking 'libxsmmext').
 In any case, the wrapper mechanism also supports to fall back to BLAS.

 ```
-LIBXSMM_MP=0 ./myapplication
+LIBXSMM_MT=0 ./myapplication
 ```

 **NOTE**: Using the same multiplication kernel in a consecutive fashion (batch-processing) allows to extract higher performance, when using LIBXSMM's native programming interface.